 What has happened to the NAAHP since it was made public?

-- Development of a National Aquatic Animal Pathogen Testing Network -- This effort will result in testing standards and oversight to those existing laboratories conducting testing for movement and surveillance purposes.
+This effort will result in testing standards and oversight to those existing laboratories conducting testing for movement and surveillance purposes.
 The intent is to increase the confidence for states, importers, and other stakeholders in the results from laboratories and in the health status of animals in movement.
 One outcome will be greater confidence in the U.S. government’s ability to make assurances as to reporting of aquatic animal diseases and control the movements of pathogens around the U.S. and in international trade.

-- Increase use of information technology -- The federal agencies are evaluating commercial off-the-shelf IT programs that will facilitate international and interstate trade.
+The federal agencies are evaluating commercial off-the-shelf IT programs that will facilitate international and interstate trade.
 As any producer will tell you, the paperwork process to move live aquatic animals can be burdensome and time consuming.
 Improved electronic services will facilitate efficient trade.

 The need for a comprehensive national aquatic health plan has long been identified as a high priority issue by the federal Joint Subcommittee on Aquaculture.
 Authorized by the National Aquaculture Act of 1980, the subcommittee is composed of representatives from the federal agencies that participate in, regulate, and manage aquaculture activities in the United States.
 In 2001, the subcommittee requested that the federal agencies responsible for managing the health of aquatic animals develop a national plan.